dappros/ethora/README.md

 ### Contact

 Drop us <a href="https://www.dappros.com/contact-us/">a line</a> if you’re interested to find out more or to become a contributor to the project.

+Also feel free to submit pull requests in this Github repo!